Music

 1. | M.A.
 (Ethnomusicology) | Department of Theatre Arts & Music, Faculty of Arts, Lagos State University, Ojo | 2021 |

-JOHN RAPHEAL is a Assistant Lecturer at the Department of Theatre Arts and Music
+JOHN RAPHEAL is a Assistant Lecturer at the Department of Music

 JOHN has a M.A. in Ethnomusicology from Department of Theatre Arts & Music, Faculty of Arts, Lagos State University, Ojo